csiro-robotics/P-GAT/README.md

 - In-house dataset
 - MulRan dataset

 We follow MinkLoc3D ([link](https://github.com/jac99/MinkLoc3D)) to generate the descriptors for point clouds and save them in pickles.
 Oxford dataset can be downloaded from the PoinNetVLAD repository ([link](https://github.com/mikacuy/pointnetvlad)).
 MulRan dataset can be downloaded from ([link](https://sites.google.com/view/mulran-pr/dataset)).
+As an example, pickles generated for Oxford can be downloaded from ([link](https://www.dropbox.com/home/P-GAT/oxford_pickles))

 We use `datasets/dataset_generator_oxford.py` to generate the oxford and in-house dataset for training and testing, `datasets/dataset_generator_mulran.py` to generate DCC and riverside sub-datasets in MulRan dataset, and `datasets/dataset_generator_kaist.py` to generate KAIST sub-dataset in MulRan.

-A global raph and sub-graphs are generated inside the scripts.
+A global graph and sub-graphs are generated inside the scripts.
 The usage of the scripts is:
 ```
 usage: dataset_generator.py [-h] [--config_file FILE] ...